 Hunting is an expensive hobby to have.
 If you can even call it a hobby.
 Hunting for me is quickly turning into a lifestyle.
 For two years now, from November to January, I’ve been out chasing waterfowl here in West Texas.
 The problem with that is it puts a massive dent into even a well-off hunters pocket.
 Budget hunting is something I’m quickly learning to do.
 Most of us don’t have the luxury of getting paid to hunt, let alone to take a sick day for some of Mother Nature’s medicine.
-Here is a groundwork for creating a plan of budget hunting to make the most of your time and your money.
+Here is the groundwork for creating a plan for budget hunting to make the most of your time and your money.

 Make the Most of it